-John serves as Vice President and consultant for Capital Funding Services (CFS).
+John serves as Vice President, Ministry Support.
 In this role, he guides congregations seeking to achieve the vision God has for them.

 John’s heritage was shaped by generations of family who served as Lutheran pastors, educators and musicians.
 In each of his calls to four congregations—ranging from a new, contemporary mission congregation to a mid-sized traditional church to two mega-churches—his passion for stewardship has been formed and expressed by our precious Lutheran emphasis on grace, and that our generosity is to be empowered and inspired by the Gospel of our Savior.